|SAKI HOME | TOOLKIT | WEBINARS | VIRTUAL ACADEMY||

-SAKI awarded the Kansas Bureau of Investigation (KBI) a grant in the amount of $2 million, which it will use to identify and evaluate the underlying factors that have contributed to the accumulation of unsubmitted SAKs, and develop evidence-based best practices and model policy guidance to prevent future accumulation.
-KBI will also test previously unsubmitted SAKs, investigate and prosecute resulting cases, and address the need for victim notification and re-engagement with the criminal justice system.
+In FY2015, SAKI awarded the Kansas Bureau of Investigation (KBI) a $2-million grant, which they used to identify and evaluate the underlying factors that have contributed to the accumulation of unsubmitted sexual assault kits (SAKs).
+This grant money also helped develop evidence-based best practices and model policy guidance to prevent future SAK accumulation, test previously unsubmitted SAKs, investigate and prosecute resulting cases, and address the need for victim notification and re-engagement with the criminal justice system.

-The Kansas Bureau of Investigation, funded from 2015-2019, used SAKI funding to achieve several goals and milestones:
+The KBI, funded 2015-2019, used SAKI funding to achieve several goals and milestones, including the following:

 Please direct all media inquiries to: